Talk to others with an Ostomy

 Again, would love to hear from anyone else with suggestions that worked in the past, work now.......or just didn't work at all.
 That last bit of info could save a lot of people a lot of trouble as they scramble to try to find something to deal with this very irritating (pun intended) problem!!

-Since this is chapter 12 .. have you tired going to a Ostomy Wound Care nurse?
-Their arsenal of products /suggestions is much larger then anything we can offer.
+Since this is Chapter 12, have you tried going to an Ostomy Wound Care nurse?
+Their arsenal of products/suggestions is much larger than anything we can offer.
 They are professionals and may save you a lot of pain and time safeguarding your skin.

-Bob, when I get irritated skin it's usually at under my stoma and I need a mirror to see it clearly.
-What I do is cut a piece of stomahesive from a 4 x 4 wafer as no apply it over the irritated skin.
+Bob, when I get irritated skin it's usually under my stoma and I need a mirror to see it clearly.
+What I do is cut a piece of stomahesive from a 4 x 4 wafer and apply it over the irritated skin.
 I then put an Eakin Seal and then my gasket.
 Another thing that worked goes back to when I was in the hospital many moons ago when I first had ileostomy surgery.
-The nurse used Malox on the skin and let it dry She then applied the gasket and used scanpore tape to secure it.
-I don't know how she ever did it so good cause I can't do that myself but it did work awesome.
-I hope something works but I'm sure it is damned frustrating.
+The nurse used Maalox on the skin and let it dry.
+She then applied the gasket and used Scanpore tape to secure it.
+I don't know how she ever did it so well because I can't do that myself, but it did work awesome.
+I hope something works, but I'm sure it is damned frustrating.
 Wishing you well!

 Hi Maried,

-Great suggestion.........but yes, I have.
-I've seen the ostomy nurses at Hopkins, Washington Hosptial Center and Georgetown Hospital.
-I've even seen some of the Docs who treat the President.
-And each time I've come away shakin' my head as to why I wasted my time.
-They're certainly nice enough people, no problem there, but once pushed out of their comfort zone.........it's not a pretty site.
+Great suggestion... but yes, I have.
+I've seen the ostomy nurses at Hopkins, Washington Hospital Center, and Georgetown Hospital.
+I've even seen some of the docs who treat the President.
+And each time I've come away shaking my head as to why I wasted my time.
+They're certainly nice enough people, no problem there, but once pushed out of their comfort zone... it's not a pretty sight.
 I've even taken their advice and seen the Dermatological Team that's a conglomerate of all the DC hospitals' Derm docs located in Chevy Chase.
 That was the biggest joke of all.
-Again, nice folks......but I think I taught them more than they taught me.
+Again, nice folks... but I think I taught them more than they taught me.
 Except I didn't get paid.

 Hey Bob,